Harlan County Sheriff's Office, Kentucky

 Add to My HeroesJohn J. Hensley

-All three suspects were captured the next day after their car was found overturned a mile from the crime scene and the owners were traced through the license plate information.
-Two, ages 41 and 46 were convicted of murder and sentenced to 21 years.
-One was pardoned by Governor Ruby Laffoon on November 29, 1933, after the jury in the trial asked for his release.
-The third 24-year-old suspect was acquitted.
+All three suspects were captured the next day after their car was found overturned one mile from the crime scene.
+The owners were traced through the license plate information.
+Two suspects were convicted of murder and sentenced to 21 years in prison.
+One was pardoned by Governor Ruby Laffoon on November 29th, 1933, after the jury in the trial asked for his release.
+A third suspect was acquitted.

 Deputy Hensley was survived by his wife.